Environmental and Engineering Reclamation Services

 Black Cloud Mine, Leadville, Colorado

-Engineering Analytics provides environmental and engineering reclamation services for Resurrection Mining Company's (RMC) Black Cloud Mine, located in Lake County, Colorado near the town of Leadville.
+EA provides environmental and engineering reclamation services for Resurrection Mining Company’s (RMC) Black Cloud Mine, located in Lake County, Colorado near the town of Leadville.
 Reclamation of the legacy lead-zinc mine site is conducted under a CERCLA Consent Decree, as administered by the Colorado Division of Reclamation, Mining and Safety (CDRMS).
 Major reclaimed features included a 20-acre milling/processing site and the associated 40-acre tailings impoundment, as well as numerous appurtenant satellite mine sites.
-EA's reclamation engineering services include mine tailings and waste rock management (including acid-generating material), water management (tailings area surface, seepage collection and treatment, and non-contact diversion), and contractor procurement and construction oversight.
-Additionally, Engineering Analytics provides environmental assessment, remedial design, and reclamation design consisting of building demolition, removal of chemicals and waste, hauling and placement of waste rock on to the tailings, regrading of the tailings, placement of growth media, revegetation, and design and installation of diversion channels.
+EA’s reclamation engineering services include mine tailings and waste rock management (including acid-generating material), water management (tailings area surface, seepage collection and treatment, and non-contact diversion), and contractor procurement and construction oversight.
+Additionally, EA provides environmental assessment, remedial design, and reclamation design consisting of building demolition, removal of chemicals and waste, hauling and placement of waste rock on to the tailings, regrading of the tailings, placement of growth media, revegetation, and design and installation of diversion channels.
 This ongoing project was awarded the 2015 Excellence in Hard Rock Reclamation Award from the Colorado Mined Land Reclamation Board.

 Tailings Dam Raise and Reclamation Plan